jsdclxvi/Reforestation/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## What is a vampire's favorite fruit?
+A blood orange.